thehamiltonlab/thehamiltonlab.github.io/hamilton-lab/index.md

 ---
 layout: page
 title: The Hamilton Lab
-excerpt: "part of the Arthropod Molecular Systematics Lab at the University of Idaho"
+excerpt: "the Arthropod Molecular Systematics Lab at the University of Idaho"
 modified:
 image:
   feature: taxa_sample.jpg